procount/pinn/README_PINN.md

 **NOTE: CEC implementations vary between TV manufacturers.
 The above key mappings work on Samsung TVs supporting their Anynet+.
 Other TV brands may not work as well, but the mouse simulation is designed to work on most TVs.**

 It is possible to program your own set of key mappings for your particular remote.
 To do this you should create a `cec_keys.json` file.
+You can start by copying the default file `cec_keys.def` to `cec_keys.json` and then modifying it.
 See the [cec_keys.md](cec_keys.md) document on how to do this.
 The default mappings are listed in the [wiki](https://github.com/procount/pinn/wiki/Default-CEC-Key-mappings-for-cec_keys.json).

 ### Joystick Control

-PINN can be controlled with a USB Joystick or Gamepad that is compatibel with XBox style interfaces.
+PINN can be controlled with a USB Joystick or Gamepad that is compatible with XBox style interfaces.
 The default buttons are mapped as follows:

 To simulate a mouse the following keys are used: